logzio/logz-docs/_source/logzio_collections/_prometheus-sources/vertex-ai.md

 ## Overview

+Google Vertex AI is a unified MLOps platform to help data scientists/ML engineers increase experimentation, deploy faster, and manage models with confidence.
 Telegraf is a plug-in driven server agent for collecting and sending metrics and events from databases, systems and IoT sensors.

 To send your Prometheus-format Vertex AI metrics to Logz.io, you need to add the **inputs.stackdriver** and **outputs.http** plug-ins to your Telegraf configuration file.